Constant Payoff Property in Zero-Sum Stochastic Games with a Finite Horizon: Introduction

-In this paper, we study the \textit{constant payoff property}, which originated in the work \cite{SVV10}.
-That work shows that, in the context of single decision-maker problems, the uniform convergence of $(v_n)$ implies that, for all $t \in \intoo{0}{1}$ and $n$ sufficiently large, when players use $\varepsilon$-optimal strategies in the $n$-stage game, the expectation of $\frac{1}{n} \sum_{m=1}^{\ceil{tn}} g_m$ is approximately equal to $t v^*$, up to a $O(\varepsilon)$ term: the average payoff is \textit{constant}.
-In particular, it can not happen that one player gets far more than the value during the first $n/2$ stages, and then far less during the last $n/2$ stages.
-A similar property holds for discounted evaluations: for any $M \in \N$ and sufficiently small $\lambda$, if players use $\varepsilon$-optimal strategies, the expectation of the cumulated payoff $\sum_{m=1}^M \lambda(1-\lambda)^{m-1}g_m$ is close to $\left[\sum_{m=1}^M \lambda(1-\lambda)^{m-1}\right] v^*$, up to a $O(\varepsilon)$.
+In this paper, we study the \textit{constant payoff property}, which originated in the paper \cite{SVV10}.
+That work shows that, in the context of single decision-maker problems, the uniform convergence\footnote{Pointwise convergence alone is not sufficient for this statement to hold, as illustrated by an example in \cite{LS92}.} of $(v_n)$ implies that, for all $t \in \intoo{0}{1}$ and $n$ sufficiently large, when the player uses $\varepsilon$-optimal strategies in the $n$-stage game, the expectation of $\frac{1}{n} \sum_{m=1}^{\ceil{tn}} g_m$ is approximately equal to $t v^*$, up to an $O(\varepsilon)$ term: the average payoff is approximately \textit{constant}.
+In particular, it can not happen that the player gets far more than the value during the first $n/2$ stages, and then far less during the last $n/2$ stages.
+A similar property holds for discounted evaluations: for any $M \in \N$ and sufficiently small $\lambda$, if the player uses $\varepsilon$-optimal strategies, the expectation of the cumulated payoff $\sum_{m=1}^M \lambda(1-\lambda)^{m-1}g_m$ is close to $\left[\sum_{m=1}^M \lambda(1-\lambda)^{m-1}\right] v^*$, up to an $O(\varepsilon)$.
 However, \cite{SVV10} also provides an example showing that these results do not generalize to the two-player setting for any pair of $\eps$-optimal strategies.
 Nevertheless, they propose the following conjecture: in any two-player stochastic game where $(v_n)$ converges uniformly (possibly with infinite state space or action sets), for each $\varepsilon>0$ and $n$ large enough, \textit{there exists} a pair of $\eps$-optimal strategies that satisfies the constant payoff property.